Find our table at Village Fest!

 For Sponsorship opportunities or to learn more about our honorees, visit our event page.

-Tickets start $125 and will be available July 1st.
+Tickets start at $125 and will be available July 1st.

-Co-principals Tanya Diamond and Ahiga Snyder will lead us 1.5-mile hike to an underpass underneath Highway 101 and near Coyote Creek.
+Pathways for Wildlife Co-principals Tanya Diamond and Ahiga Snyder will lead us 1.5-mile hike to an underpass underneath Highway 101 and near Coyote Creek.
 Previously they have found skunk, gray fox, coyote, bobcat, frog, and bird tracks (plus more).
+We’ll check out their wildlife cameras.
+After the hike, Tanya and Ahiga will provide a wildlife tracking demo, show us how to make casts and finally draw out tracks on plexi glass track tracers we have.